 The Road to Resilience from the American Psychological Association defines resilience, offers strategies and gives tips on how to build resilience.

 Hope College has a dedicated office that handles Title IX issues and reports.
 If you have been discriminated against based on sex, or have been a victim of sexual assault, fill out the Title IX Reporting Form.

-Center for Women in Transition: strengthening West Michigan families by ending domestic and sexual violence.
+Resilience: strengthening West Michigan families by ending domestic and sexual violence.